 Determine Your Penny Type

 If your small-sized penny is dated 1857 or 1858, it is a Flying Eagle Cent.
-A Flying Eagle Cent in pretty worn-out condition is worth about $15 to $25 if you sold it to a coin dealer.
-(Note: Most of my coin prices are realistic amounts that a dealer will pay you.
+A Flying Eagle Cent in the well-worn condition is worth about $15 to $25 if you sold it to a coin dealer.
+(Note: Most of the coin prices are realistic amounts that a dealer will pay you.
 They're not retail or "catalog" values like you find virtually everywhere else.
 Most people looking for coin prices want to know how much they can sell their coins for today.)

 If your Flying Eagle Cent is dated 1856, you need to take it to a dealer to get an appraisal.
 This penny is very rare, with a mintage of only 2,000 specimens, and forgeries and alterations of this date are far more common than the genuine 1856.
 The 1856 Flying Eagle Cent is considered to be a pattern coin, rather than a circulation issue by many experts.
 For a full chart of Indian Flying Eagle Penny values, see:

 Indian Head pennies are dated from 1859 through 1909, and have a depiction of Lady Liberty wearing an Indian-style feathered headdress, hence the misnomer "Indian Head" Penny.
 In general, all Indian Head Pennies are worth at least $1 each, even in very worn condition, as long as they're not severely damaged.
 Be on the lookout for 1877 and 1909-S Indian head pennies.
 They are most valuable in any condition and are highly sought after by coin collectors.
 Also, they are one of the most counterfeited coins two.
 Make sure you purchase them through a trusted coin dealer or by an authenticated example that is encased by a third-party grading company.

 Wheat Pennies are dated from 1909 to 1958 and have a portrait of Lincoln on one side, and a wreath-like design of wheat heads on the other.
 Sometimes called "Lincoln Cents" (without mentioning the Memorial as described below,) they are made of almost pure copper (95%) except for one year, the 1943 penny, which is made of zinc-plated steel.

-All Wheat Pennies are worth at least 3 times face value, but of course many are worth substantially more, especially the key date Wheat Pennies.
+Lincoln Memorial Pennies are dated 1959 to 2008 and have a portrait of Lincoln on one side of the Lincoln Memorial building on the other.
 They were made of 95% copper until 1982.
 During 1982 the composition was changed to 97.5% zinc, with a thin copper plating, so that you have pennies dated 1982 made of both metal types.
 From 1983 until today, all U.S. pennies are made of mostly zinc.
 Most Lincoln Memorial Pennies are only worth face value unless they have their original copper luster from the Mint.

-In 2009, the U.S. Mint issued a special commemorative set of four pennies to celebrate the 100th anniversary of President Lincoln's birth and the Lincoln cent design.
+In 2009, the U.S. Mint issued a unique commemorative set of four pennies to celebrate the 100th anniversary of President Lincoln's birth and the Lincoln cent design.
 Lincoln Cents enjoyed a surge in popularity, which meant some higher values for these incredibly popular pennies.